tonesfrantz/tic-tac-toe-knee/README.md

 -   Add player name and functional OK button. (complete)
 -   Reset game after 9 clicks even if no winner. (complete)
 -   Display Winner on top right of Screen. (complete)
 -   Once a winner has been assigned.
-Alert to reset the game.
+Alert to reset the game. ()
--
+-   When name loaded make the button and input filed disapear.
 -   Create multiple game score board - Keep track of wins... - Display a score of 1 per win and 0 for loss...
 Keep total tally.
 -   Allow option to input time limit & or No. of Rounds.
 -   Add web audio and API sounds
 -   Add messaging board to display for all users.

+5. Unsolved Problems:

+Most of the Dom manipulation was done through "trial and error".
+Problems:

+-   add a running score
+-   allow input for time or round/match number limitations
+-   add sound.

+I realized half way though that many issues I had were due to the way I had constructed the page and would problably need to re-write to solve.

+Still fairly happy considering this is my first ever Game.